kilpkonn/msc-thesis/main.typ

 In the snippet below tactics create refinments that are options we can take to refine the problem into new subproblems.
 After that we attempt to solve each set of subproblems to find the first refinement where we manage to solve all the subproblems.
 That refinment effectively becomes our solution.
+In the pseudocode snippet below we can see that the DFS fits functional style very well as for all the subgoals we can just recursively call the same `solveDFS` function again.
+Note that in the snipped the constraints are propagated to remaining goals only after goal is fully solved.
 ```hs
 solveDFS :: Problem -> Maybe Solution
 solveDFS problem =